Events

 Chaos and order: Junior colloquium kicks off with interactive session

-On January 28, 2026, our faculty will launch a new format designed to promote scientific exchange among our students: The Junior Colloquium presents physics and...
+On January 28, 2026, our Department will launch Department new initiative designed to promote academic exchange among our students: The Junior Colloquium will present physics and...

 Stay informed!